materialsvirtuallab/matgl/README.md

 If you intend to use CUDA (GPU) to speed up training, it is important to install the appropriate versions of Pytorch.
-The basic instructions are given below, but it is recommended that you consult the [Pytorch official docs](https://pytorch.org/get-started/locally/) if you run into any problems.
+The basic instructions are given below, but it is recommended that you consult the [PyTorch official docs](https://pytorch.org/get-started/locally/) if you run into any problems.

 ```shell
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118